Common Injuries That Occur During the Thanksgiving Holiday

 Additionally, food poisoning can be an issue during the holiday season.
 This can occur when raw meats are not handled properly or certain food items are not stored appropriately.
 Children, elderly individuals and pregnant women are particularly at risk if they get food poisoning, primarily because it could result in more serious conditions, such as kidney failure.

 We at the Shiner Law Group want you and your loved ones to remain safe and injury-free this Thanksgiving.
-However, if you sustain an injury while celebrating or at any other time of the year, contact a Boca Raton personal injury lawyerat our firm right away.
+However, if you sustain an injury while celebrating or at any other time of the year, contact a personal injury lawyer at our firm right away.